 Set your trimmings aside, discard the membrane.
 Now some people use those trimmings as kind of a chef’s snack.
 I’m a little more frugal, so I’ll turn those into a secondary meal.
 I use them in my Denver Green Chili, my New Mexican Pozole or in my newest creation,

 Depending on what I’m making, sometimes I like to cook those trimmings (although I don’t season or rub them, so they are more neutral in flavor) right along with my ribs.
 You can do the same or stash them in the freezer for later cooking.
 If I’m smoking on the grill, I put the trimmings in a foil packet and watch them.
-They’ll take a couple hours but usually not as long as the ribs.
+They’ll take a couple of hours but usually not as long as the ribs.
 Just turn them now and then and check after three hours or so.

 Saving Money on Competition Barbecue Spare Ribs: